gxchain/docs/docs/advanced/account_rule.md

-# Account Name Rule Description
+# Rule description for naming accounts

 On the GXChain network, user information is stored in an account object.
 Each account has a unique account id (example: `1.2.*`), and the account object contains the user's account name.
-On GXChain, there are custom rules.
+GXChain has its own naming rules.
 The following is a description of GXChain's rules:

 - GXChain account name is limited to 1-63 characters

 - GXChain account name must be in lowercase letters (beginning with a-z)

-- The last letter of the GXChain account name is (0-9a-z)
+- The last letter of the GXChain account name is (0-9 a-z)

 - When `.` exists in the GXChain account name, each slice separated by `.` must start with a lowercase letter (a-z), the account `a.1` is invalid, and the account `a.b` is valid.

-- GXChain account name can be used except for the first letter and the last letter (including `.` separated slices) (`a-z0-9-.`)
+- GXChain account name can use (`a-z 0-9- .`) except for the first letter and the last letter (including `.` separated slices)

 The following is the code for the account name verification: